binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 This includes a list that browsers have with any domains that have been submitted.
 When a user requests one of the pages from a domain on the browsers HSTS preload list, the browser will always initiate all requests to that domain over TLS. the `includeSubdomains` token must be specified.
 Chrome, Firefox, Safari, IE 11 and Edge are including this list now.

-In order to have your domain added to the browsers preload list, submit it online at the [hstspreload.appspot.com](https://hstspreload.appspot.com/).
-I can't see this scaling, but then not many have submitted their domains to it so far.
+In order to have your domain added to the browsers preload list, submit it online at the [hstspreload.org](https://hstspreload.org/).
+I can not see this scaling, but then not many have submitted their domains to it so far.
+Just be aware that if you submit your top level domain to the hstspreload list and for some reason you can not serve your entire web application or site over TLS, then it will be unreachable until you either fix it, or [remove](https://hstspreload.org/#removal) it from the hstspreload list and it propagates to all or your users browsers.

 Domains added to the preload list are not susceptible to the newer SSLStrip2 - dns2proxy attack demonstrated at BlackHat Asia in 2014 by Leonardo Nve